esoterictemplates/template/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 Add any other context about the problem here.

-[^1]: The operating system version can be obtained by running the `uname -a` command on Linux.
+[^1]: The operating system version can be obtained by running the `uname -a` command on Linux, and the `ver` command on Windows.